kevinsullivan/datasci-dev/README.md

   - Use CTRL/CMD-SHIFT-P to bring up the VSCode command palatte.
   - Search for and select *Clone Repository in Container Volume*
   - Paste in the GitHub URL of your new clone as the argument.
-  - If you're asked to choose something, select *named repository*.
+  - If you're asked to choose something, select *named repository* (and give a name, .e.g., datasci_dev).
 - Now wait while your environment is built.
+It will take much longer on the initial install than on future startups.
 You can click in the lower right to see the build process if you want.
 Wait for the building activity to end and for your environment to "boot up" before taking any further actions.
 There is a status bar at the bottom of the screen that reflects build processes status and activities.
+Note that even after the OS and applications are installed and the terminal says you're done, VS code packages continue to be installed.
+Wait for the environment to be fully installed, as indicated by various display widgets on your screen.
 - Check to see that things seem to be working (e.g., launch terminal)
 - Configure git on your new containerized operating system
   - Open a new Terminal window in VSCode